Reds vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Paul Goldschmidt, Jonathan India and others in the St. Louis Cardinals-Cincinnati Reds matchup at Great American Ball Park on Wednesday at 6:40 PM ET.
+Paul Goldschmidt and Jonathan India are two of the top players with prop bets available when the St. Louis Cardinals and the Cincinnati Reds square off at Great American Ball Park on Thursday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with DraftKings!